-Politics and Identity in Later Stuart Cornwall and South-West Wales: A Comparative Study
+Politics and Religion in Later Stuart Cornwall and South-West Wales: A Comparative Study

 Supervisor: Grant Tapsell

 Funding: Arts & Humanities Research Doctoral Studentship

 My research explores the intersections of politics, religion, and identity in Cornwall and south-west Wales between the years 1660 and 1714.
 These two regions had much in common: they were geographically isolated from London; had recent memories of Royalist service during the Civil War; and could boast of indigenous Brythonic languages and Celtic heritage.
 I compare how the regional identities of Cornwall and south-west Wales (the counties of Pembrokeshire, Cardiganshire, and Carmarthenshire) manifested in their respective political and religious cultures, and how these regional identities overlapped with other available social, professional, and economic identities.

 Alongside my research, I am a Graduate Member of the Steering Committee for the Centre of Early Modern British and Irish History.